 - A. Record all deviations from the Drawings, on a set of prints and deliver them to the Owner and Owner's Representative upon completion of the work.
 Special attention to record the location of concealed boxes, service runs shall be made at the point of installation to maintain accuracy. - 1.
 Sufficient dimensional tie points to permanent building features shall be provided for all buried conduits to facilitate future location.

 INSPECTION

-A. Contractor shall arrange for and include in his (her) bid, inspection of this work by the appropriate state or local code authority having jurisdiction.
+A. Contractor shall arrange for and include in his (her) bid, inspection of this work by the IDOT Electrical/Mechanical Unit of the Bureau of Design and Environment.

 MATERIALS